We advise, You decide

 Advising Appointment "Locations"

-Currently, CAS Academic Advisors are offering remote advising appointments.
-Students can automatically select between Teams video conferencing or Teams phone call.
-Video conferencing is the most preferred method by advisors and students because of its high versatility.
+CAS Academic Advisors offer in-person as well as remote advising appointments.
+Students can automatically select between In-person, Teams video conferencing, or Teams phone call when scheduling appointments.
+For students not attending advising in-person, video conferencing is the most preferred method by advisors and students because of its high versatility.
 During video conference, students can see and hear their advisor, share screens for demonstrations, and quickly send links through chat.
 If you're not already familiar with Teams, you can find resources for using it on USF IT's website.

 If you are in need of accommodations, please contact our front desk (813-974-6957 or email) to submit your request.
 Please provide the front desk with your name, U#, academic major which you need advising for, type of accommodation you need, and blocks of time when you are available during business hours (M-F/8-5).
 The front desk will work with the advising team to set up an appointment with an advising location that accommodates your situation.